Prof. Alexander F. Hickethier, PhD

 • National Maritime Center Certified Instructor.
 Certified to teach 25 USCG/STCW95 upper and lower level Maritime courses from AB through 2nd Mate Unlimited.

-• Council on Occupational Education, Member of the appeals Committee
+• Council on Occupational Education, Member of the Appeals Committee

 • American Council on Education Evaluation Team Member.
 (Institutional and Military)

-• Retained Expert Witness for Licensing, Navigation, Shipping and Marine Training.
+• Retained Expert Witness for Licensing, Navigation, Shipping, and Marine Training.

 • International Symposium on Marine Science and Technology 2009 – Keynote speaker.